apavarino/Deadchest/how-it-works.md

 ### Dying on block / Trap / Door / Torch / Rail etc...

 On this situation this is not possible to generated a chest on the block where the player dies without destroying block.
 For this reason the plugin will search for the next free space at the same X et Y by increasing Z value.
 For exemple if you dies on the door of your house.
-You deadchest will be probalby generate on your roof.
+Your deadchest will be probably generated on your roof.

 > One may wonder why it is not generated right next to it.
 A malicious player could block access to the door by dying voluntarily.
 If the chest is protected to be opened only by the owner, the other player will be stuck.